It’s Raining, It’s Pouring: Fun Things to Do on a Rainy Day With Kids

 Burn Off Some Energy!

-It’s easy to get lazy on a rainy day, but there are so many indoor activities that can keep you active even when it’s raining outside.
-Here are a few rainy day activities you can do inside to get your kids up and moving:
+It’s easy to get lazy on a rainy day, but there are so many indoor activities that can keep you active even during the rainy season.
+Here are a few rainy-day activities you can do inside to get your kids up and moving:

 - Jump on leftover bubble wrap to pop it all